-Acceptable Contraceptive Methods Failure rate of >1% per year when used consistently and correctly. • Male or female condom with or without spermicide• Cervical cap, diaphragm or sponge with spermicide Highly Effective Contraceptive Methods That Are User Dependent^a Failure rate of <1% per year when used consistently and correctly. • Combined (estrogen- and progestogen- containing) hormonal contraception^b◦ Oral◦ Intravaginal◦ Transdermal◦ Injectable• Progestogen only hormonal contraception^b◦ Oral◦ Injectable Highly Effective Methods That Have Low User Dependency Failure rate of <1% per year when used consistently and correctly. • Progestogen- only contraceptive implant^b• Intrauterine hormone-releasing system^b• Intrauterine device• Bilateral tubal occlusion • Vasectomized partner A vasectomized partner is a highly effective contraception method provided that the partner is the sole male sexual partner of the WOCBP and the absence of sperm has been confirmed.
-If not, an additional highly effective method of contraception should be used. • Sexual abstinence Sexual abstinence is considered a highly effective method only if defined as refraining from heterosexual intercourse during the entire period of risk associated with the study intervention.
+Contraceptives allowed during the study include^a: Highly Effective Contraceptive Methods That Have Low User Dependency^b Failure rate of <1% per year when used consistently and correctly. • Progestogen- only contraceptive implant^c,• Intrauterine hormone-releasing system (IUS)^c.
+IUS is a progestin releasing IUD.• Intrauterine device (IUD)• Bilateral tubal occlusion • Azoospermic partner (vasectomized or secondary to medical cause) This is a highly effective contraception method provided that the partner is the sole male sexual partner of the WOCBP and the absence of sperm has been confirmed.
+If not, an additional highly effective method of contraception should be used.
+A spermatogenesis cycle is approximately 90 days.
+Note: Documentation of azoospermia can come from the site personnel's review of the participant's medical records, medical examination, or medical history interview.
+Highly Effective Contraceptive Methods That Are User Dependent^b Failure rate of <1% per year when used consistently and correctly. • Combined (estrogen- and progestogen- containing) hormonal contraception- Oral- Intravaginal- Transdermal- Injectable• Progestogen-only hormonal contraception- Oral- Injectable Sexual Abstinence • Sexual abstinence is considered a highly effective method only if defined as refraining from heterosexual intercourse during the entire period of risk associated with the study intervention.
 The reliability of sexual abstinence needs to be evaluated in relation to the duration of the study and the preferred and usual lifestyle of the participant.
-Notes: Use should be consistent with local regulations regarding the use of contraceptive methods for participants of clinical studies. ^a Typical use failure rates are higher than perfect-use failure rates (ie, when used consistently and correctly). ^b If locally required, in accordance with Clinical Trial Facilitation Group guidelines, acceptable hormonal contraceptives are limited to those which inhibit ovulation.
+Acceptable Contraceptive Methods Failure rate of >1% per year when used consistently and correctly. • Progesterone-only hormonal contraception where inhibition of ovulation is not the primary mode of action• Male or female condom with or without spermicide• Cervical cap, diaphragm, or sponge with spermicide• A combination of male condom with either cervical cap, diaphragm, or sponge with spermicide (double barrier methods)^d a.
+Contraceptive use by men or women should be consistent with local regulations regarding the use of contraceptive methods for participants of clinical studies. b.
+Typical use failure rates are higher than perfect-use failure rates (ie, when used consistently and correctly).

+- c.
+If locally required, in accordance with Clinical Trial Facilitation Group (CTFG) guidelines, acceptable contraceptive implants are limited to those which inhibit ovulation - d.
+A combination of male condom with either cap, diaphragm, or sponge with spermicide are considered acceptable, but not highly effective, birth control methods.